4 ways artificial intelligence can help fight Covid-19

 With all those examples from previous plagues, one would expect that we have learned how to deal with plagues – especially with the emergence of sophisticated technology, machine learning and artificial intelligence (AI).

-AI can help fight Covid-19.
-It is a tool that humans leverage to do tasks that are difficult or impossible to do using normal methods.
+AI is a tool that humans leverage to do tasks that are difficult or impossible to do using normal methods.
 But like any other tool, it must be fit for purpose and must work side by side with humans.
 And in the novel Coronavirus (Covid-19) use case, this is even more important.

 Here are four ways we are leveraging AI technology: